NDIS Behaviour Support Services

 Hana specialises in working alongside children, young people, and their families to develop practical, individualised behaviour support strategies that promote safety, participation, and quality of life.
 Her approach is trauma-informed, neuro-affirming, and strengths-based, with a strong emphasis on understanding the function of behaviour and supporting meaningful skill development.

-Hana is based in Young, NSW
+Hana is based in Young, NSW and services surrounding regions including Cowra, Harden, Grenfell, and Cootamundra.

 Behaviour Support Practitioner

-Daniella Gonzales
+Daniella Gonzalez

 Daniella takes a neuro-affirming, strengths-based approach to her work, helping participants, families and implementing providers understand behaviour through regulation, connection, and safety.
 She values collaboration and always aims to support participants in ways that respect who they are, while helping families, caregivers, and support staff feel confident and informed.

-Daniella is based in Brisbane, Queensland
+Daniella is based in Brisbane, Queensland and services Brisbane, Ipswich, the Gold Coast, and surrounding regions